yukiteb/Deep-Learning-Nanodegree/README.md

 # Deep-Learning-Nanodegree

-This project is on for the purpose of Deep Learning Nanodegree from Udacity.
+This repo contains the projects for the purpose of Deep Learning Nanodegree from Udacity.
 There are 5 projects:

-1. Predicting Bike-Sharing Pattern

-  In this project, a simgple neural network is built with numpy to predict the bike-sharing patter.
+1. [Predicting Bike-Sharing Pattern](/PredictBikeSharing/README.md) - In this project, a simgple neural network is built with numpy to predict the bike-sharing patter.

 2. Classifying Dog Breed with CNN